 Examples: If you know there’s a specific diagram you always use to explain something to your patients, add it to your dashboard so you don’t have to go looking for it.

 Medics EHR & PM By Advanced Data Systems Corporations

 Helping You Track Sleep

 Here’s a unique feature not all medical professionals deal with, but which you probably use a lot: Sleep studies.

 Every part of your functioning should be supported by your EHR, or you’ll waste valuable time and energy doing manual tasks:

 - Finding historical data to determine the way forward

-For an otologist you must be able to view sleep tracking data on your software so you can easily incorporate the information in a diagnosis about snoring or other challenges.
+For an otologist, you must be able to view sleep tracking data on your software so you can easily incorporate the information in diagnosis about snoring or other challenges.

 As snoring and sleep apnea are common reasons for visiting an ENT, it doesn’t make sense that your software system won’t have features to monitor these conditions.